Tuesday, April 20, 2010

 GNU Manifesto, Richard Stallman

-Beforehand, I need to make clear I used an online pdf version of the manifesto, therefore I will not be citing pages from the NMR.
+The GNU Project Logo Beforehand, I need to make clear I used an online pdf version of the manifesto, therefore I will not be citing pages from the NMR.
 I apologize if this inconveniences anything for anyone.
 The link I used is here.
-(I apologize, the link is now down, but you can access it online at manybooks.net)
+(I apologize, the link is now down, but you can access it online at manybooks.net) The GNU Manifesto was first written in 1985...

 Wednesday, March 3, 2010